 But with the end of the year approaching, the COVID thing became a dark cloud on the horizon again.
 This time however the money had dried up and I needed to get a new job before February 2021.

 I really did not want to work for a boss again if things didn’t work out in February 2021, so I was extra motivated to look for alternatives.
-The hourly rate I received while working for Strukton was a very good pay, but I learned during the months living off my savings that I needed a lot less.
-Another thing I had learned, was that I have very valuable experience in software dev that is worth a lot more money per hour than my game dev experience.
+Another thing I had learned, was that I have very valuable experience in software dev that is worth a lot more money per hour than my game dev experience so far.

 So I turned to the worldwide market to land a software dev contract myself, on my own turns.
 And that turned out to be waaaay more easy than I thought it would be.
 I got a contract at Tevent for a reasonable hourly pay, fully remote work, flexible hours, and only a minimum of 25 hours/week.